atomix/atomix.github.io/atomix/docs/custom-resources.md

 }
 ```

-The resource class must be annotated with the `@ResourceTypeInfo` annotation.
+The resource class must be annotated with the [`@ResourceTypeInfo`][ResourceTypeInfo] annotation.
 This annotation is used to aid replicas in constructing resource state machines.
 The resource type `id` is can be any positive integer but must be unique.
 Atomix uses this to identify resource types.

-The resource `factory` is a `ResourceFactory` implementation that manages creation of resource instances, the resource `StateMachine`, and registering serializable types required by resource clients and servers.
+The resource `factory` is a [`ResourceFactory`][ResourceFactory] implementation that manages creation of resource instances, the resource [`StateMachine`][StateMachine], and registering serializable types required by resource clients and servers.

 ```java
 public class DistributedValueFactory implements ResourceFactory<DistributedValue<T>> {